electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/q4-e-tron/variants/_index.md

 Audi Q4 e-tron 40 is the model with the largest battery and two wheel drive.
 77kWh available battery and WLTP range between 473-520km depending on equipment trim.
 204Hp.

+## Audi Q4 e-tron 45 quattro

+Audi Q4 e-tron 45 quattro is the model with the largest battery and quattro drive.
+77kWh available battery and WLTP range between 449-488km depending on equipment trim.
+265Hp.

 ## Audi Q4 e-tron 50 quattro

 Audi Q4 e-tron 50 quattro is the model with the largest battery and quattro drive.
 77kWh available battery and WLTP range between 449-488km depending on equipment trim.
-299Hp.
+299Hp with boost.

 ## Audi Q4 Sportback e-tron 35